-- Open Enrollment gives new municipal members an opportunity to review their GIC Health Plan options and enroll in a plan.
+- Open Enrollment gives new municipal and school district members an opportunity to review their GIC health plan options and enroll in a plan.

 - During annual enrollment, existing GIC-eligible municipal members may enroll in a health plan for the first time or change their health plan selection.

 - An outline of what is new for annual enrollment.